 Beach House Burgers

 Fort Fisher has a way of running longer than planned.
-The aquarium, the historic site, and a slow walk back to the car add up, and by the time the group is moving again, the goal is food somewhere that accepts sandy feet and does not require anyone to make a decision more complicated than what burger to order.
+The historic site, the beach, and a slow walk back to the car add up, and by the time the group is moving again, the goal is food somewhere that accepts sandy feet and does not require anyone to make a decision more complicated than what burger to order.
 Beach House Burgers, at 118 N Fort Fisher Blvd and less than a block from the oceanfront, is the answer to that version of the afternoon.

 The format is casual and the menu is short in a way that actually helps.
 There is no need for a reservation, no dress code concern, and no long deliberation.
 It is counter-style and beach-tolerant by design, which is most of what the late-lunch crowd coming up from Fort Fisher needs.
 Confirm current hours before you go; seasonal schedules shift and are best checked on the Beach House Burgers Facebook page, which is the closest thing to an official site they maintain.